mattpopovich/mattpopovich.com/_posts/2021-08-03-obxs-pine-island-audubon-center-nature-trail-ride-through.md

 #  width: 100   # in pixels
 #  height: 40   # in pixels
 #  alt: image alternative text
-#description:               # A short sentence to describe the article, used when sharing links on social media
+description: A bicycle ride I took on the Pine Island Audubon Center Nature Trail located in Corolla, North Carolina.
 ---

-TODO: Recreate this post using a youtube link

-{% include embed/youtube.html id='TODO' %}
+{% include embed/youtube.html id='YlQLeMSQD0Y' %}

 ## Into
 This video documents a bicycle ride I took on the Pine Island Audubon Center Nature Trail located in Corolla, North Carolina.
 It is a 4.4 mile (7km) out and back trail (2.2mi (3.5km) out, an additional 2.2mi (3.5km) back).
 It is open to walkers, runners, and cyclists.
 It has two scenic overlooks that look over the Currituck Sound (0.8mi (1.3km) and 2mi (3.2km) from trail start).